Skip to main content

 Local councils put on activities and provide healthy food for low-income households over the holidays through the government's Holiday Activities and Food (HAF) programme.

-The programme is available to school-aged children from reception to year 11 who receive benefits-related free school meals.
-These clubs usually start from December 20, and parents will need a special code to book.
+Often, parents will need a special code to book.
 This code is usually issued alongside a free school meals code.

 You can also use tax-free childcare accounts to pay for holiday clubs, childminders and sports activities.
 Providers are listed in your tax-free childcare account.

-Get the best deals, avoid scams and grow your savings with expert guidance all year for only £36.75 – that’s 25% off.
+Make your money work harder.
+Get the best deals, avoid scams, and grow your savings with expert guidance for just £24.50 for a year – that’s half the usual price.

-Join Which?
+Get 50% off Which?
 Money

 The Forestry Commission has a range of free walking and cycling trails, as well as play areas and designated picnic areas across its network, with free printable activity sheets to help you explore your local woods.